tony-aw/tinycodet/README.md

 when using a package alias.

-The `import_as()` function will first load the dependencies in the order specified in argument `deps` (so the order matters), if any.
+The `import_as()` function will first load the dependencies in the order specified in argument `depends` (so the order matters), if any.
 Then it loads the package named in argument `package`.
-And then it loads the extensions in the order specified in argument `extensions` (again, the order matters), if any.
+And then it loads the extensions in the order specified in argument `extends` (again, the order matters), if any.